Law Enforcement Charge Alleged Shooter In Charlie Kirk Killing

 quite interesting because it aligns with what researchers told me about these messages on the shell casings.

-You know, this one in particular, notices bulge, ooh-woo, like that is a reference to a lewd
+You know, this one in particular, notices bulge, ooh-ooh, like that is a reference to a lewd

-really struck the individuals who I spoke with who study all this is that These things are sort of meaningless, they're sort of inside jokes,
+struck the individuals who I spoke with who study all this is that these things are sort of meaningless, they're sort of inside jokes,

 and